 HNN740 - Core Principles of Intraoperative Nursing Care

-Theoretical component 3 hours per week - a combination of classes and cloud (online) learning modules.
-Students will be expected to undertake an additional seven hours per week of independent study.
+Theoretical component 3 hours per week - a combination of online modules and seminars.
+Students will be expected to undertake an additional 7 hours per week of independent study

 |In-person attendance requirements||

 Online independent and collaborative learning activities including up to 10 synchronous online seminar days that are recorded and made available to students on demand.

 The unit introduces students to the core principles and concepts of intraoperative nursing and collaborative management with a specific focus on the global, national and local quality and safety standards.
 An inquiry-based learning framework and clinical experience in this unit will enable students to critically analyse and apply evidence-based practice in order to implement risk management strategies in the intraoperative context.

 This unit covers the role of specialist intraoperative nurses in managing surgical and/or procedural patients in relation to concepts and principles of infection prevention, surgical safety and environmental planning and preparation; surgical wound assessment and management; and medico-legal requirements.
 The unit also aims to build teamwork and communication skills to establish and maintain collaborative professional respectful relationships with perioperative colleagues and to manage risk in order to optimise patient care.

 Click on the fee link below which describes you: